debkanta-data/debkanta-data/README.md

 ## 👨‍💻 About Me
 Data Analyst skilled in **SQL, Python, and Tableau**, focused on transforming raw data into meaningful business insights.

-I enjoy working on real-world datasets, building clean data models, and creating dashboards that support data-driven decisions.
+I work with real-world datasets, build clean data models, and create dashboards that support data-driven decision-making.

 ---